 Do not purchase the 55 lb "Harbor Freight Special."
 While this is shaped like an anvil, it will not function well as a blacksmith's anvil.
-This is sometimes referred to as an "anvil shaped object" or ASO.
-It looks like an anvil, but it just doesn't hold up like an anvil should.
+This is sometimes referred to as an "anvil-shaped object" or ASO.
+It looks like an anvil, but it just doesn't hold up as an anvil should.
 The ASO will rapidly become battered up from repeat pounding of your harder steel tools.
 I know, because I had one given to me to start out.
 I dressed it very nicely and radiused the edges.
 It lasted two sessions before it would have needed to be dressed again.

 Things to Look for in a Blacksmith's Anvil

 A good anvil doesn't have to be pretty.
 It might be downright ugly, but that just means it has seen a lot of work.
 Rust can be removed as long as it is just surface rust.
 Look for damage on the edges and pitting on the face and horn.
 A damaged anvil can be fixed, but it takes knowledge, time, and skill to do so.
-Check for a hardy hole and pritchel hole, which will become useful very quickly.
-Vulcan anvils frequently have a steel face, but iron body.
+Check for a hardy hole and a pritchel hole, which will become useful very quickly.
+Vulcan anvils frequently have a steel face, but an iron body.
 Depending on how much damage to the face there is, this may make the anvil unsalvageable without considerable work.
 Tap the anvil with a hammer to listen for a ring versus a thud.
-Steel anvils will ring, iron anvils do not ring.
+Steel anvils will ring, but iron anvils do not ring.

 The Ball Bearing Test